Luís F. S. Marques

 In IEEE Robotics and Automation Letters (RA-L), 2026.

-Key Takeaways: A) post-hoc calibration layer on top of Lie-algebraic Gaussian uncertainty estimators → makes approximate InEKF covariances provably calibrated.
-B) Extended conformal guarantees from Euclidean configurations to SE(2) robots & improved volume-efficiency.
+Key Takeaways: Proposed a post-hoc calibration layer on top of existing approximate Lie-algebraic Gaussian uncertainty estimators (e.g., InEKF), making them provably calibrated despite model mismatch and external disturbances.
+Extended conformal prediction guarantees from Euclidean configuration spaces to robots in SE(2) and improved prediction region volume-efficiency.

 In 16th International Workshop on the Algorithmic Foundations of Robotics (WAFR), 2024.

-Key Takeaways: A) Transformed approximate linear-Gaussian uncertainty estimates into provably calibrated → can build probabilistic safe plans when OOD.
-B) Moved from global to state-action-dependent calibration → motion plans are steerable towards regions of low dynamics uncertainty.
+Key Takeaways: Converted approximate linear-Gaussian uncertainty estimates provably calibrated, enabling probabilistic safe plans even when OOD wrt dynamics model.
+Introduced state-action-dependent uncertainty calibration with conformal prediction, enabling the steering of motion plans towards regions of low model uncertainty.